 All questions about the Housing Foundation should be directed at firstname.lastname@example.org

 Tuition at Danish educational institutions is free of charge for EU/EEA students.
 Support for students’ living costs is awarded by the State Educational Grant and Loan Scheme (Danish acronym: SU).
 If you are not a Danish citizen, you must meet certain conditions to apply.

 Find out whether you are entitled to apply for SU at SU as a foreign citizen.

-	Global Development is part of the Faculty of Social Sciences which is located at the old Municipal Hospital at City Campus.
+The programme is located at the old Municipal Hospital at City Campus.